 The Center for the Study of the First Americans is part of the Department of Anthropology at Texas A&M University.
 The department has 23 faculty members; seven prehistoric archaeologists, seven nautical archaeologists, five socio-cultural anthropologists, and four biological anthropologists.
 The department offers BA, BS, and PhD degrees.

-The Center is fully integrated into the academic curriculum of the Department of Anthropology.
-The center faculty regularly teach classes and participate in the education and training of graduate and undergraduate students.
+Center faculty make up the core of the prehistoric archeologists and participate in the education and training of graduate and undergraduate students.
 They have developed a set of specialized undergraduate and graduate courses for students specializing in First American studies.
-These include First American Archaeology, Paleolithic Northeast Asia and Alaska, Method and Theory of Peopling of the Americas, Geoarchaeology, and Lithic Technological Organization.
+These include First American Archaeology, Paleolithic Northeast Asia and Alaska, Method and Theory of Peopling of the Americans, Geoarchaeology, and Lithic Technological Organization.

-Both undergraduate and graduate students have the opportunity to become involved with Center research projects in both the field and laboratory.
-These provide numerous training experiences in diverse settings from the Texas woodlands to Alaskan arctic tundra.
+In addition to classroom education, undergraduate and graduate students have the opportunity to become involved with Center research projects in both the field and laboratory.
+These provide hands-on training experiences in diverse setting from Texas to Alaska.

-Center graduate students also take courses from other Anthropology faculty.
-Some examples include human behavioral ecology (M. Alvard and J. Winking), hunter-gatherer archaeology (A. Thoms), palynology (V. Bryant), zooarchaeology (D. de Ruiter), paleoanthropology (S. Athreya), and ancient genetics (A. Linderholm).
-The study of the First Americans is a very interdisciplinary field.
-Students are encouraged to take courses in other departments and colleges across the university.
-Courses in geochemistry, geomorphology, sedimentology, pedology, ecology, and many other fields are available at Texas A&M University.
+Center graduate students also take courses from other Anthropology faculty to obtain a full understanding of the field.
+Also, because the study of the First Americans is an interdisciplinary field, students are encouraged to take courses in other departments and colleges across the university.
+Courses in geochemistry, geophysics, geomorphology, sedimentology, pedology, ecology, and many other fields are available at Texas A&M University.